 Dr. Karina Vold is a philosopher of cognitive science and artificial intelligence & an assistant professor at the University of Toronto's Institute for the History and Philosophy of Science and Technology.

-> AI2050 Early Career Fellow, Schmidt Futures Foundation
+> AI2050 Early Career Fellow, Schmidt Sciences Foundation

 > Associate Fellow at the University of Cambridge’s Leverhulme Centre for the Future of Intelligence